-- COST: event is $15 (free for students and their chaperones)
+- COST: $20 (free for students and their chaperones)

-- AGES/GENDERS & CONTENT WARNING: The Call to Action breakfast will involve conversation around difficult topics such as sexual assault and rape, domestic violence, etc. Though any age is welcome with a parent, material is targeted for high school and above.
+- AGES/GENDERS & CONTENT WARNING: The 2018 Call to Action will involve conversation around difficult topics such as sexual assault and rape, domestic violence, etc. Though any age is welcome with a parent, material is targeted for high school and above.
 All Voices of Men events are open to people of all genders.
-It’s important we do this work in partnership with women.
+It’s important we do this work in partnership with women as well as people who are gender non-conforming.
 That said, in general our target audience is teen/adult boys & men.
-Our typical event will be about 75-85% men and boys.
+Our typical event will be about 75%-85% men and boys.

 FREE LIVE-STREAMING: INFO & RESOURCES